ITF-14 Carton Barcodes

 You will receive your ITF-14 Carton barcode images via email in 4 different formats (jpeg, eps, bmp, tiff & pdf).
 You can then print the ITF-14 Code onto your delivery carton.

-Note: ITF-14 Codes are only used for the outer shipping containers/cartons containing the retail products, they are not used on retail products themselves (all products for retail sale need EAN barcodes).
+Note: ITF-14 Codes are only used for the outer shipping containers/cartons containing the retail products.
+They are not used on retail products themselves (all products for retail sale need EAN barcodes).

 Some examples of how to use an ITF-14 barcode:

-1) One EAN-13 barcode (eg. ‘0123456789012’) to go onto each of the tins (retail products); and
+1) One EAN-13 barcode (e.g. ‘0123456789012’) to go onto each of the tins (retail products); and

-2) One ITF-14 barcode (generated fromyour product barcode – ie. ‘10123456789019’) to be printed onto each of the delivery boxes.
+2) One ITF-14 barcode (generated from your product barcode – i.e. ‘10123456789019’) printed onto each of the delivery boxes.

 Scenario Two: